 Your home is your castle, a safe haven for you and your family.
 If you are facing foreclosure due to the COVID-19 pandemic, a divorce, job loss, hospitalization or death, it threatens the stability of your home life.
 Once the foreclosure process has started, you typically have just a few short months to act before your property is sold at auction.
 The banks have lawyers to protect their rights...so should you!

-We understand you want to slow the foreclosure process or stop it altogether.
+We understand you want to slow the foreclosure process or stop foreclosure altogether.
 At The Lane Law Firm, we offer strong defense representation to homeowners in the Houston, Dallas / Fort Worth, San Antonio, Austin, and throughout most of Texas.

-When facing foreclosure, many people think bankruptcy is the only way to stop foreclosure.
+When facing foreclosure, many people think bankruptcy is the only way to stop it.
 While bankruptcy does provide an automatic temporary stay to avoid foreclosure, it causes considerable damage to one's credit so it is advisable to consider all other remedies first.

 If you have overwhelming debt from your mortgage and other creditors, bankruptcy may be your best option.
 Click here to find out more about our bankruptcy services.